Click this link to go directly to the Journal of Cognitive Neuroscience online submissions portal: JOCN online manuscript submission tool.

 Organization of Manuscripts

 A major objective of the Journal is to promote interdisciplinary understanding and communication in the mind sciences.
 Accordingly, the abstract should clearly state the relevance of the article to fields outside of the subdiscipline being reported.
 It should be written in complete sentences, without subheadings.
 The background, objectives and hypothesis of the study should be presented in the introduction.
 The experimental methods will be the next section.
 The results and discussion sections should follow and in some instances may be combined.
 Sections and subheadings should not be numbered.
 The format for references is as specified in the American Psychological Association Publications Manual and must include a Crossref DOI in the format https://doi.org/10.5334/joc.98).
 There is no page limit for submitted manuscripts.
 Manuscripts should be submitted in the .doc format (Word).
-Image resolution for figures should be 300 dpi for color images (in RGB format), and 600 dpi for grayscale art and line art.
+For initial submissions, it is permissible to paste figures into the manuscript file.
+For all revisions, figures must be uploaded as separate files, and image resolution for figures should be 300 dpi for color images (in RGB format), and 600 dpi for grayscale art and line art.
 Acceptable image formats are: jpeg, jpg, tif or tiff.

 Preregistered Research Reports